-Kupuna Care (KC) is a state program designed to help non-Medicaid eligible, elderly residents so that they can continue living at home or in the community instead of in Medicaid paid-for, nursing home residential care.
+Kupuna Care (KC) is a state program designed to help non-Medicaid eligible elderly residents continue living at home or in the community instead of in Medicaid-funded nursing home residential care.
 Kupuna Care assists families by providing a variety of different long-term caregiving and support services, such as adult day care, personal care, and transportation assistance.
 The program is available throughout the islands.

 Kupuna Care provides a variety of different services.
 The services that an individual receives are determined on a case-by-case basis and may include any of the following:

 The KC program is managed by each island’s county aging office.
 One can apply with their county Aging and Disability Resource Center (ADRC).
 Contact information for each county ADRC can be found here.

 Priority for services is given to those who have the greatest financial need, are at risk of nursing home placement, or live in rural areas.

 Limited information on Kupuna Care can be found here.